zbenntt/Roblox-Cookie-LoggerV3/README.md

 2; Ip Logger

-3; Geolocation (Its Like The Ip Logger But Its Exactly Where The Person Opened The Stub)
+3; Geolocation (Its Like The Ip Logger But Its Precise To Where It Was Opened)

 # What It Does
 Its a simple gui i made that creates a stub and it steals anybodys chrome, firefox, opera cookies